Gorgeous Pergola Canopy Ideas (Pictures)

 Plastic Sheets usually come in polycarbonate sheets (flat or corrugated).
 This material is flexible, so unlike wood and metal, you can easily create curved forms.
 It also provides almost as much weather protection as a GI sheet and comes in clear and many other colors.
 Its downside would be its longevity as it easily wears down when exposed to weather and might need constant replacement to keep it in mint condition.

-Fabric – this is the most flexible option in all aspects.
+Fabric is the most flexible option in all aspects.
 Depending on the fabric type you select, you can determine the percentage of sunlight that can pass through the fabric.
-They are also flexible, can be used in various ways, and come in many colors and textures.
-Weather protection depends on the fabric type used, but aesthetic-wise, fabric canopies generally create the best looks.
+Fabric can also be used in various ways and comes in many colors and textures.
+Weather protection depends on the fabric type used, but aesthetically, fabric canopies generally create the best looks.

 Plants – A pergola can effectively support various climbing plants to provide shade and serenity.
 Popular plants to use for a pergola include Clematis, Rose, Honeysuckle, Jasmine, Passionflower, Wisteria, Grape vines, Bougainvillea, Ivy, and Trumpet vines.